marcnebotmoyano/ExoAI-AI-Exoplanet-Classification/README.md

-# ExoAI Backend 🚀
+# ExoAI PROJECT

 **Project:** ExoAI: AI Exoplanet Classification
 **Team:** Marc Nebot, Miquel Cortijo, Sheyla Castro, Víctor-Xavier Bigorra, Daniel Muñoz

----
+## Summary

-## 🧠 Overview
+In this project, we aim to bring accessibility to the experience of participating in the discovery of new exoplanets with a user friendly interface, designed for an easy understanding of the data management in this field.
 This is the backend service for **ExoAI**, an AI-powered system designed to automatically classify exoplanets using open-source NASA datasets (Kepler, K2, TESS).
 The backend is built with **FastAPI** and serves endpoints for inference and model management.